How to work from home effectively

 Once you’ve got your home office setup, it's time to get to work.
 A common mistake when you start working at home is you might choose to swap your commute time for some extra sleep.
 The thing is, rolling out of bed and straight into work can be quite jarring.
 To get off to a good start, make sure you get ready just as if you were heading into the office – even it’s a casual day.
 When you establish rituals to get you in and out of work mode – the same way that a commute would prepare you for the day ahead – you become mentally ready.
 And if you plan it right, you can take some quality time for yourself with a walk with your coffee (or your dog) before settling down to tackle your day in your home workspace.

-Once you’re in the flow, you should also make sure to take breaks.
+Once you’re in the flow, you should also make sure you take breaks.
 Regular days in the office are peppered with much needed trips to the break room for coffee, catch-ups with colleagues at their desks and other light distractions.
-While you’ll likely be taking trips to the kitchen for coffee and snacks, it’s too easy to fall into a pattern of working continuously without downtime when you work from home.
+While you’ll likely be taking trips to the kitchen for coffee and snacks, it’s too easy to fall into a design of working continuously without downtime when you work from home.
 Even if your focus might be improved by working from home without others around, you still need the extra time to take breaks and relax – and you should take those breaks.

 End the working day